Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 selected_scenario = None
 ```

-A new selector for the scenario is added in the Markdown with a 'Create new scenario' button.
+A new selector for the scenario is added to the Markdown with a 'Create new scenario' button.
 This button is calling the `create_scenario` function.

 ```python
 scenario_manager_page = page + """